vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 ness), everything is dissolved.

-While Bhairava has three altpects, He from the point of view  of the mystic, is that Ultimate Reality in which prakusa i.e.  Light of Consciousness and vimarSa or Eternal Awareness or  that Light are indistinguishably fused.
-In other words, Bhairava  is parama Siva in whom prakiisa and vimarSa, Sil'a and Sakti,  Bhairava and Bhairal'; are identical.
+While Bhairava has three altpects, He from the point of view  of the mystic, is that Ultimate Reality in which prakusa i.e.  Light of Consciousness and vimarśa or Eternal Awareness or  that Light are indistinguishably fused.
+In other words, Bhairava  is parama Siva in whom prakiisa and vimarśa, Sil'a and Sakti,  Bhairava and Bhairal'; are identical.
 Bhairava or Parama Siva  embraces in Himself transcendence Hnd immanence, Siva and  8akti.
 It is this Bhairava that is the goal of the seeker.

 The svarupa or eltsential nature of Bhairava is vij;;una or bodha  or mahubodha, cit or cailanya the main characleristic of which  is svutanlrya or absolute freedom revealing itself in icc:hii, j;;una,